thetillhoff/workshop/docs/labs/lab_6/1_hands_on.md

 Let's verify the load test locally first.
 Run the `docker compose up` command (if you want with `-d` to run in detached mode) to make the service and the database available locally.
 Then, as per instructions for docker on https://grafana.com/docs/k6/latest/get-started/running-k6/#run-local-tests, the next step is to run the script with:

 ```sh
 docker run --rm -i grafana/k6 run - < k6-script.js
 # This will fail, please continue reading.
 ```

 Whoops, we got some connection refused errors.
-That's because docker-compose creates a separate network for the containers, so the task-service is not reachable from the outside - even other containers not mentioned in the `docker-compose.yml` file.
+That's because docker-compose creates a separate network for the containers, so the todo-service is not reachable from the outside - even other containers not mentioned in the `docker-compose.yml` file.
 We can manually specify a network name when running `docker run`, but for that, we need to know the name of the network.
 You can either scroll up in your terminal, as the name was printed out when you ran `docker compose up`, or you can find it in the `docker network ls` command.
 Then we can manually specify a network for the k6 container:

 ```sh
 docker run --rm -i --network=todo-service_default grafana/k6 run - < k6-script.js
 # This will fail again, please continue reading.